A Token is Worth over 1,000 Tokens: Efficient Knowledge Distillation through Low-Rank Clone: Conclusions

 \section{Conclusions}

-In this paper, we introduced LRC, a simple yet efficient method for distilling SLMs from large teacher models.
-Unlike prior approaches that rely on hard pruning or extensive retraining, LRC integrates soft pruning and distillation jointly through a unified framework.
-By using trainable low-rank projection matrices, LRC compresses the teacher's weights into the student model while aligning intermediate activations, particularly from often-overlooked FFN layers.
-Extensive experiments across diverse tasks demonstrate that LRC consistently match or outperform state-of-the-art SLMs trained on trillions of tokens, despite using only 10-20B training tokens.
-Notably, LRC-1.7B outperforms Qwen3-1.7B while achieving over 1,000$\times$ training efficiency.
-These findings position LRC as a promising paradigm for building compact, high-performing models under limited resources.
+In this paper, we introduced LRC, a simple yet highly efficient method for distilling SLMs from large teachers.
+LRC integrates soft pruning and knowledge distillation into a unified framework using trainable low-rank projection matrices.
+This approach compresses the teacher's weights while simultaneously aligning intermediate activations, with a key focus on the often-overlooked FFN layers.
+Extensive experiments across diverse downstream tasks demonstrate that LRC models match or outperform state-of-the-art SLMs that were trained on trillions of tokens, despite using up to 1,000$\times$ fewer training tokens.
+These findings position LRC as a promising and resource-efficient paradigm for building compact, high-performing language models.

+\paragraph{Limitations and Broader Impact} While this study demonstrates the efficiency of LRC under modest training budgets, its performance ceiling under larger-scale training regimes remains unexplored.
+Additionally, the current implementation retains the same intermediate dimension in the FFN for both teacher and student models, as our primary focus was on distillation efficiency rather than architectural compression.
+This design choice, however, is not a fundamental constraint of the LRC framework.
+In fact, LRC is fully compatible with post-hoc compression techniques such as structured pruning~\cite{ma2023llmprunerstructuralpruninglarge, adler2024nemotron}.
+To illustrate this, we applied LLM-Pruner to remove 20\% of the parameters from our LRC-1.5B model.
+The resulting LRC-Pruned-1.2B model still outperforms the strong MiniCPM-1.2B baseline (Table~\ref{tab:lrc_pruning}), demonstrating the flexibility of LRC in further model compression.

-\paragraph{Limitations and Broader Impact} This study primarily explores the efficiency of LRC under modest training budgets, leaving its upper performance limits with larger-scale training unexplored.
-Our work focuses on efficient pre-training and omits extensive post-training stages such as reinforcement learning and alignment tuning.
-As a result, the current LRC models may exhibit limitations in complex downstream tasks, such as mathematical reasoning, coding, and safety-critical scenarios.
-Despite these gaps, LRC offers substantial societal benefits.
-By drastically reducing the cost and data requirements of training capable SLMs, it democratizes access to advanced language models, empowering smaller research groups and organizations.
+Despite these limitations, LRC offers substantial societal benefits.
+By drastically reducing the computational cost and data requirements for training high-performing SLMs, it democratizes access to advanced language modeling capabilities.
+This empowers smaller research groups, academic institutions, and resource-constrained organizations to develop and deploy capable models, fostering broader innovation and inclusivity in the field of AI.

+\begin{ack} We would like to thank the anonymous reviewers for their insightful feedback and constructive suggestions, which have significantly improved the quality of this paper.
+This work was supported by the National Natural Science Foundation of China (NSFC) under Grant Nos.
+62125201 and U24B20174. \end{ack}